 Portable RF communications equipment (including peripherals such as antenna cables and external antennas) should be used no closer than 30 cm (12 in) to any part of your Cochlear Nucleus sound processor, including cables specified by the manufacturer.
-Otherwise, degradation of the performance of this equipment could result.
+Otherwise, degradation of the performance of this equipment could result

 Your sound processor is intended for use in an electromagnetic environment where the radiated RF disturbances are controlled.
-Keep a distance of at least 30 cm (12 in) from common devices to reduce the likelihood of electromagnetic interference.
+Keep a distance of at least 30 cm from common devices to reduce the likelihood of electromagnetic interference.
 Refer to Table 3 for some of the devices that can result in electromagnetic interference.

 Frequency band MHz Devices

 380-390 Emergency Services - two way radio

 430-470 Walkie Talkie

 704-787 Mobile phones on LTE network

-800-960 Special two way radio used by emergency services or in mines
+800-960 Special two way radio used by emergency services or in mines.

-Mobile phones - GSM / LTE / CDMA networks
+Mobile phones - GSM / LTE / CDMA networks.

-Push to talk services
+Push to talk services.

 1700-1990 Mobiles phones, cordless phones

-2400-2570 Bluetooth ® devices, such as Bluetooth speakers and Bluetooth headphones
+2400-2570 Bluetooth® devices e.g. Bluetooth speakers, Bluetooth headphones etc.

-Shopping centre barcode readers , RFID readers
+Shopping centre barcode readers , RFID readers.

 2.4 G Wireless modems/routers

-5100-5800 5 G Wireless modems/routers
+5100-5800 5G Wireless modems/routers